Effects of Social Media on SEO

 If there is no direct link between then it is fair to assume the following:

 - Brands and people with a high volume of social signals are generating more traffic to their pages due to higher visibility

-- With a lot of social interactions, more content is generated and likely to build backlinks which are very effective for SEO.
+- With many social interactions, more content is generated and likely to build backlinks that are very effective for SEO.

 Some ways that you can ensure you stay at the top of social media feeds include:

 - Posting daily or even multiple times per day to keep relevant.
-The volume should relate to what you feel is applicable to your brand.
-Some celebrities might post constantly but consumers wouldn’t expect that from a construction or engineering company perhaps.
+The volume should relate to what you feel applies to your brand.
+Some celebrities might post constantly, but consumers wouldn’t expect that from a construction or engineering company, perhaps.

 - Using video and images which are engaging for social media users

-- Creating original content and not simply sharing articles that already exist which would ultimately just improve the visibility of somebody else.
+- Creating original content and not simply sharing articles that already exist would ultimately improve somebody else's visibility.

 - Varying content between social media platforms.
 Users expect to see different voices and tones depending on the platform they are viewing.